House Bill 6528, An Act Concerning the Sealing of Eviction Records

 In 2021, the Connecticut General Assembly's legislative session is virtual, making it more important than ever for people to take action with us online.

-Join one of our action teams to get involved.
+Visit out action page to get involved.
 Sign up for our action alerts, to make sure you get emails around when it's time to act on important legislation.
 Build your effectiveness as an advocate by checking out our videos on how to give effective public testimony and how to build relationships with legislators.

 Information about unsuccessful and pending eviction suits against a person are certainly sensitive and private information.
 This type of information can be used to harm a person.